sanghamitra0591/MediConnect/README.md

 # MediConnect - Telemedicine Platform

 A full-stack telemedicine platform with real-time doctor-patient interactions, pharmacy device registration, and comprehensive admin dashboard.
+The platform features robust real-time status updates for doctors and sessions, ensuring seamless communication between all components of the system.

 ## 🚀 Features